nooshin-kohli/simulation/README.md

 ```
 sudo apt install ros-melodic-joint-state-publisher-gui
 ```
-### create your workspace
+### Create your workspace
-At first, you need to configure a workspace using this commands:
+First, you need to configure a workspace using these commands:
 ```
 mkdir <your_ws>
 ```